RECOGNISING LEADERS IN SERVICE EXCELLENCE

 Demonstrate a passion for exceeding customer expectations and achieving customer service excellence within an organisation, a team or an individual, including the positive impact it has on the whole organisation’s approach to customer service.

 Provide an accurate description of the breadth and depth of activities and/or projects e.g. how many customers are impacted and how large is the project within the business?

 Show the effectiveness of people and programs e.g. what results have been delivered by the nominee and their work?

 Demonstrate continuous review and improvement of individual and program work.

-Address these four perspectives, providing an overview of the individual, team, project, or organisation and explain their performance in the last year in relation to the perspectives.
+Nominators are asked to provide an overview of the individual, team, project, or organisation and explain how customer service excellence was delivered in the past year with specific reference to these perspectives.

 Learning and growth perspective

 How do you create a culture of customer service and what do you put into it?

 How do you ensure consistency in the delivery of customer service?